astropy/astropy-workshop/README.md

 ### Day 3: Wed, December 4, 2024 Keck workshop day 1:

-* 10:00 AM - 10:30 AM: Intro to astropy and orientation to the astropy ecosystem by Pey Lian Lim (tentative) (this is a repeat of Day 1 opening talk)
+* 10:00 AM - 10:30 AM: Intro to astropy and orientation to the astropy ecosystem by Pey Lian Lim (tentative)
-* 10:30 AM - 11:00 AM: More astropy fundamentals and science examples by Matt Craig (this is a repeat of Day 1)
+* 10:30 AM - 11:00 AM: More astropy fundamentals and science examples by Matt Craig
 * 11:00 AM - 11:30 AM: Visualization options with astropy and Python by Erik Tollerud (tentative)
 * 11:30 AM - 12:00 PM: Visualization Q&A / User stories
 * 12:00 PM - 01:30 PM: Lunch